daviscardenas2006/souri/README.md

 SOURI is in active development.

-The current public repository focuses on product direction, documentation, screenshots, and public-facing materials while the core implementation remains private during the early product phase.
+The current public repository focuses on product direction, documentation, screenshots, and public-facing materials, while the core implementation remains private during the early product phase.

-The public landing page is now available at [souri-site.vercel.app](https://souri-site.vercel.app).
+The public landing page is available at [souri-site.vercel.app](https://souri-site.vercel.app).

 ---